Former Almeria winger Jonathan Zongo retires from football | Goal.com

 Jonathan Zongo has been forced to retire from football following the knee injury he sustained while on Burkina Faso duty in January 2017, the player has confirmed.

-And since then, 31-year-old Zongo has not played as he jumped from one surgery to the other in his bid to stay fit.
+“I am going back to Burkina Faso and the President of the Republic, Roch Marc Christian Kabore, receives me and announces that he will pay all these costs,” Zongo told L'Equipe.

+“In Badalone, the pitch was synthetic and after a game my knee didn't hold.
+I was in too much pain.
+Today I can't walk without pain and I struggle to climb stairs.”

-Through bravery and hard work, the Burkina Faso star did everything to resume his career in 2019, in Thailand and at Spain’s Badalone.
-However, his painful knee stopped him from progressing.
+Through bravery and hard work, the Burkina Faso star did everything to resume his career in 2019, however, his painful knee stopped him from progressing.

 “I am anticipating the end of my career for very important reasons.
 You're aware of my injury at the 2017 Africa Cup of Nations.
 In the last four years, I have suffered from one operation to another, from one leg to another, from one muscle to another, these pains have pushed me to end my career today.